obvonage/deved-platform/content/blog/en/vonage-video-express-with-ruby-on-rails-part-2.md

 ## Building Out Helper Components

-The rest of this tutorial will be building the components to users control their Video Express room.
+The rest of this tutorial will be building the components that allow users to control their Video Express room.
 Each component will follow a similar structure: HTML with Vivid components and Javascript to trigger Video Express functions.

 ### Organizing the HTML

 Let's build out our partials where the HTML will live.
-From the command line, run:
+From the root of your application, using the command line, run:

 `mkdir app/views/components`